 Oda's SBS also makes Magellan this; the picture we see of him as a child shows him attempting to water some flowers, and crying when they die due to the poison oozing off of him.

 Senor Pink from the Dressrosa arc.
 At the time of his defeat, his past is revealed: the woman he fell in love with was in a permanent catatonic state, and his son by her died as an infant.
 As he loses consciousness, he reflects on how much he wants to see them again.

 After a Villainous Breakdown and, consequently, a failed Motive Rant, Light gets one of the most touching sendoffs ever…in the anime, anyway.
 In the manga, he begs for his life desperately, grovelling in panic.
 The manga's epilogue chapter ends with a large procession, holding a candle-lit vigil for their dead "savior".
 The anime even flashes back briefly to when Light was just an Ordinary High-School Student to drive the point home.

 Nephrite too.
 He genuinely begins to love Naru immediately prior to his getting killed by Zoisite's demons, and among his last words is that he asks Naru to forgive him that they never got to eat chocolate parfaits together.
 Sailors Moon, Mercury and Mars are all visibly sobbing along with Naru when Nephrite breathes his last and disappears in a cloud of sparkles.

 Second season: The only one to have a sympathetic death without also going through Redemption Equals Death is Esmeraude, who got turned into a gigantic dragon by Wiseman and is killed unwittingly by the Sailor Senshi.
-She cries out to Prince Diamande before passing away in her human form.
+Prince Diamande even sees her crying out to him before passing away in her human form.